awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/guide.md

 # Deploying Kubeflow on EKS

-This guide describes how to deploy Kubeflow on AWS EKS.
+This guide describes how to deploy Kubeflow on Amazon EKS.
 This vanilla version has minimal changes to the upstream Kubeflow manifests.

 ## Prerequisites